 These lights, which will illuminate the sidewalk and on-street parking, will feature:

 Thornless Honeylocust (Gleditsia Triacanthos variety Inermis) trees will be planted in grates along the sidewalk.
 Features include:

 This tree is slow to leaf out in the Spring, but, when it does, the foliar display is “a sight to behold” as described by one botanist.
 The new foliage starts out yellow, then morphs to a still attractive greenish-yellow, before assuming a light green shade in summer.
 When it is time for the fall-foliage display, the leaves return to the yellow color that marked them in the Spring.

 The traffic light at Whitehead and Main will be transitioned from a wire-mounted light to a pole-mounted light with a mast arm.
 (The actual traffic light will reside overhead on the mast arm, as opposed to the pole.)
 Street names will also be mounted overhead on the mast arm.

 Benches will be placed at key locations along the downtown sidewalks and will have the following features:

 In addition to street signs, the streetscape will include:

 Both types of signs will be custom designed for Sparta.
 The shape will coordinate with the county branding package, mimicking the Blue Ridge Parkway stone underpass.

 A large team is working behind the scenes to ensure this important initiative runs as smoothly as possible.
-This team, which focuses on both construction design and communications design, is made up of representatives from the Town of Sparta, Alleghany Chamber of Commerce opens in a new window, Sparta Revitalization Committee opens in a new window, Blue Ridge Business Development Center opens in a new window, Destination by Design opens in a new window, McGill Associates opens in a new window, and Versado Foundation opens in a new window.
+This team, which focuses on both construction design and communications design, is made up of representatives from the Town of Sparta, Alleghany Chamber of Commerce, Sparta Revitalization Committee, Blue Ridge Business Development Center, Destination by Design, McGill Associates, and Versado Foundation.